akohlmey/lammps/doc/src/pair_table.rst

 memory.
-A tabulation with *rlinear* (internal) spacing is more accurate at small distances (where the curvature of typical atomic potential functions tends to be larger) but incurs additional computational cost compared to the *rsquared* style.
+A tabulation with *rlinear* (internal) spacing is more accurate at small distances (where the curvature of typical atomic potential functions tends to be larger) but incurs additional computational cost compared to the *rsquared* style because of the need to calculate :math:`r_{ij} = \sqrt{\Delta x_{ij}^2 + \Delta y_{ij}^2 + \Delta z_{ij}^2}`.
 Spline interpolation is usually more accurate than a linear interpolation, and that more accurate than lookup.
 How large the difference is depends on the curvature of the potential.
 The added cost of a spline interpolation may be offset by needing fewer tabulation values to represent the potential with the desired accuracy.
 The optimal choice typically requires some experimentation and testing.

 The following coefficients must be defined for each pair of atoms types via the :doc:`pair_coeff <pair_coeff>` command as in the examples